Command-Line Interface (CLI)¶

 --no-progress disable progress bars during download and extraction

---quiet suppress all console messages including warnings and
+--quiet suppress all console messages including warnings,

 --format {geojson,wkt,wkb}